paulettedvm/sudoku_solver/README.md

 # Sudoku Solver

 A Sudoku solver implemented using the **backtracking search** algorithm.
-This project solves standard 9x9 Sudoku puzzles efficiently by filling in the empty cells through recursive backtracking.
+This project solves standard 9x9 Sudoku puzzles efficiently by filling in the empty cells through backtracking search.

 ## Features

 - Solves any valid 9x9 Sudoku puzzle
 - Implements a backtracking search algorithm for solution
 - Handles partially filled puzzles
-- Validates puzzle input for correctness

-## How It Works

-1. **Input:** The solver accepts a 9x9 grid, where empty cells are represented by `0`.
-2. **Backtracking Algorithm:**
-   - Find the first empty cell.
-   - Try placing digits (1-9) sequentially.
-   - Check if the placement is valid (no duplicates in row, column, or 3x3 subgrid).
-   - Recursively attempt to solve the rest of the grid.
-   - If a conflict arises, backtrack to the previous step and try the next digit.
-3. **Output:** The solver returns the completed grid if a solution exists.

 ## Usage